stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 them from outside their namespace, they need to be exported (see the section on visibility below).
 In case we need to disambiguate between these names, we can prefix them with part of their namespace.
-For instance, the following fails with a disambiguation error:
+For instance, the following fails with a disambiguation error, because there are several functions called `head` in scope and it is not clear from `head`'s argument (some data type supporting list syntax, of which again several are in scope), which version we want:

 ```idris
 failing "Ambiguous elaboration."